 - Guest Lounge

 Accommodation is split into four categories.
 Décor ranges from wicker-laden rustic in some rooms to sleek monochrome in others, but all are a good size, with large bathrooms, calming colours and lots of natural light.
 Amenities are hidden away to maintain an airy, uncluttered feel, so you’ll find small kettles and TVs in wardrobes, and milk in fridges out on the landings.

 Prices vary according to view, and it’s definitely worth paying extra for one of the rooms at the back, which overlook the water.
 Our Deluxe Room had French doors opening onto a picturesque vista across the estuary, and we loved watching bobbing boats from our huge bed.
 Superior Rooms (some with small balconies) have partial estuary views, while Classic Rooms face the street.
-There’s also The Loft up on the top floor, which has the feel of a New York loft with its separate lounge, panoramic views and decadent in-room tub, though low eaves mean the bed is a mattress on the floor.
+There’s also The Loft up on the top floor, which has the feel of a New York loft with its separate lounge, panoramic views and decadent in-room tub, though low eaves mean the bed is at floor level.